Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 3. Click the *Release* dropdown list and select the required release.

-4. Click the the *Message type* dropdown list and enter the required message type.
+4. Click the *Message type* dropdown list and enter the required message type.

 5. Click the ![Get](../../Assets/Icons/Download.png "[Get]") [GET] button.
     The message structure is displayed below.
 The message name is highlighted in red because it is still empty.